Semior001/groxy/README.md

 ```

 #### multiline strings
 protobuf itself doesn't support multiline strings, so gRoxy introduces it's own syntax for them in order to allow to specify complex values in `groxypb.value` option.
-Multiline strings should be enclosed in triple backticks:
+Multiline strings should be enclosed in backticks:
 ```protobuf
 message Dependency {
   string field1 = 1;